zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

-zhmc_partition_icf_processor_usage_ratio                C     G     Usage ratio across all ICF processors of the partition zhmc_partition_cbp_processor_usage_ratio                C     G     Usage ratio across all CBP processors of the partition; only for z14-z15 zhmc_partition_iip_processor_usage_ratio                C     G     Usage ratio across all IIP processors of the partition zhmc_partition_accelerator_adapter_usage_ratio          D     G     Usage ratio of all accelerator adapters of the partition zhmc_partition_crypto_adapter_usage_ratio               D     G     Usage ratio of all crypto adapters of the partition zhmc_partition_network_adapter_usage_ratio              D     G     Usage ratio of all network adapters of the partition zhmc_partition_storage_adapter_usage_ratio              D     G     Usage ratio of all storage adapters of the partition zhmc_partition_zvm_paging_rate_pages_per_second         C     G     z/VM paging rate in pages/sec zhmc_partition_power_watt                               C     G     Power consumption of the partition; only with SE feature environmental-metrics zhmc_partition_processor_mode_int                       C+D   G     Allocation mode for processors as an integer (0=shared, 1=dedicated); since HMC 2.15
+zhmc_partition_icf_processor_usage_ratio                C     G     Usage ratio across all ICF processors of the partition zhmc_partition_cbp_processor_usage_ratio                C     G     Usage ratio across all CBP processors of the partition; only for z14-z15 zhmc_partition_iip_processor_usage_ratio                C     G     Usage ratio across all IIP processors of the partition zhmc_partition_accelerator_adapter_usage_ratio          D     G     Average fraction of time the accelerator adapters attached to the partition were processing I/O; Omitted if there are no such adapters zhmc_partition_crypto_adapter_usage_ratio               D     G     Average fraction of time the crypto adapters attached to the partition were processing I/O; Omitted if there are no such adapters zhmc_partition_network_adapter_usage_ratio              D     G     Average fraction of time the network adapters attached to the partition were processing I/O; Omitted if there are no such adapters zhmc_partition_storage_adapter_usage_ratio              D     G     Average fraction of time the storage adapters attached to the partition were processing I/O; Omitted if there are no such adapters zhmc_partition_zvm_paging_rate_pages_per_second         C     G     z/VM paging rate in pages/sec zhmc_partition_power_watt                               C     G     Power consumption of the partition; only with SE feature environmental-metrics zhmc_partition_processor_mode_int                       C+D   G     Allocation mode for processors as an integer (0=shared, 1=dedicated); since HMC 2.15